2011 in Bellator MMA: Results

-Rickels defeated Smith via submission (triangle choke) at 3:32 of round 1.

 Bellator 41

-Bellator 41 was a mixed martial arts event held by Bellator Fighting Championships on April 16, 2011 at Cocopah Resort and Casino in Yuma, Arizona.
+Bellator 41 was a mixed martial arts event held by Bellator Fighting Championships on April 16, 2011, at Cocopah Resort and Casino in Yuma, Arizona.
 The card featured two semi-final fights in the Bellator Season Four Featherweight Tournament.
 The event was distributed live in prime time by MTV2.

 Background

 Tony Johnson was expected to fight Carlos Flores at the event, but for unknown reasons was replaced by Rudy Aguilar.

 The event drew a season low of 132,000 average viewers on MTV2.